What is Blueproof?

 With Blueproof fitted you are protected 24/7/365.

-The experiments presentation “Fire tactics and behaviour” can be seen here: https://www.youtube.com/watch?v=v2JcNonr4us.
+The experiments presentation “Fire tactics and behaviour” can be seen by clicking this link to YouTube.

-When Blueproof activates it swirls the released water jet in a cyclonic action and breaks up the water droplets into a fine mist.
-The force of the jet breaks through the smoke layer the water then heats to steam and expands.
-The process scrubs out the smoke by bonding to the smoke layer.
-In full scale lab testing this behaviour was recorded for the very first time in history on a small and large scale fire.
+When Blueproof activates it swirls the released water jet in a cyclonic action and resulting collisions of the water droplets form a fine mist.
+The force of the jet stream breaks through the smoke boundary layer as the water changes phase to steam and expands.

 Does Blueproof need power?